Kirill Dmitriev

-Kirill Alexandrovich Dmitriev (Кирилл Александрович Дмитриев; born 12 April 1975) is a Russian businessman who is the CEO of the Russian Direct Investment Fund (RDIF), an at least $10 billion sovereign wealth fund created by the Russian government to co-invest in the Russian economy.

-Dmitriev was born in Soviet Ukraine, later completing his education and jumpstarting his career in the United States between the ages of 14 and 25.
-Upon moving to Russia, he expanded his financier activities before helming RDIF.
-In February 2022, both Kirill Dmitriev and RDIF were sanctioned by the United States Treasury, following the Russian invasion of Ukraine.
-Under Dmitriev's leadership RDIF claims to be the first state owned Russian company to call for diplomatic solution and peace in Ukraine.
+Kirill Alexandrovich Dmitriev (Note: Кирилл Александрович Дмитриев) (born 12 April 1975) is a Russian businessman who is the CEO of the Russian Direct Investment Fund (RDIF), an at least $10 billion sovereign wealth fund created by the Russian government to co‑invest in the Russian economy.
+Dmitriev was born in Soviet Ukraine.
+He lived in the United States between the ages of 14 and 25, where he studied at Stanford University and Harvard Business School.
+Upon moving to Russia in 2000, he worked for various companies before being chosen by Russian leader Vladimir Putin to head the RDIF.
+Dmitriev has long‑standing connections to Vladimir Putin's family.

-Dmitriev assumed the office of the Special Presidential Envoy on Foreign Investment and Economic Cooperation on 23 February 2025.
+In February 2022, both Kirill Dmitriev and RDIF were sanctioned by the United States Treasury following the Russian invasion of Ukraine.
+In the sanction recital, the Office of Foreign Assets Control labelled RDIF as a slush fund for Vladimir Putin and as emblematic of Russia's broader kleptocracy.
+Dmitriev assumed the office of Special Presidential Envoy on Foreign Investment and Economic Cooperation on 23 February 2025.
+Dmitriev was hand‑picked by Putin to be a negotiator with the Donald Trump administration in negotiating an end to the Russo-Ukrainian war.
+During the negotiations, Dmitriev emphasised business opportunities in Russia for US investors.